 Smoor has five kinds of hot chocolate on their menu including sinful Classic Belgian versions with milk and dark chocolate.
 Other flavours included a spiced version and a hazelnut one, along with a rich Dark Chocolate Cafe version.

 Head to ITC Gardenia to check out the company’s Fabelle Chocolate Boutique.
 Along with chocolate bars and bites made from cocoa sourced from all over the world, chocolate cups, pralines and iced chocolates, these guys also do hot cocoa with really exotic ingredients and additions.
 Start with their Sao Tome Classic Hot Chocolate, which includes fruity notes of single origin, 70 per cent dark chocolate from Sao Tome, with hints of Madagascar vanilla and Sri Lankan cinnamon, all topped with whipped cream and cocoa nibs.
 The Milk Cocoa comes with chunks of pistachio almond nougat and a Spiced Hot Chocolate with 67 per cent dark Madagascar chocolate, is perked up with an Indian spice mix and topped with decadent truffled French Chantilly cream.

-Apart from their bakes and signature dishes and sinful desserts, their hot chocolate comes in a large bowl (drink with both hands to feel really cozy) sized cup in either their signature hot chocolate, that's classic chocoholic fuel, or the hazlenut version for when you're feeling slightly more indulgent.
+Apart from Lazy Suzy's bakes and signature dishes and sinful desserts, their hot chocolate comes in a large bowl (drink with both hands to feel really cozy) sized cup in either their signature hot chocolate, that's classic chocoholic fuel, or the hazlenut version for when you're feeling slightly more indulgent.

 DYU Art Cafe